hmchen47/DataScience/ML/MLNN-Hinton/01-IntroML.md

 + Reasons to study neural computation
   + to understand how the brain actually works
-    + big, complicated, and then die when poking --> computer simulation required
+    + big, complicated, and then die when poking --> computer simulation used
   + to understand a style of parallel computation inspired by neurons and their adaptive connections
     + different from sequential computation
     + good for things that brands are good at, e.g., vision